Skip to content

 Colombia Ineos Grenadiers

-Jonas Vingegaard won the Tour de France in 2022.
-He became the first Danish rider to win the race since Bjarne Riis in 1996.
+Jonas Vingegaard is the most recent two-time Tour de France winner, having defended his title in 2023.
+He also became the first Danish rider to win the race since Bjarne Riis in 1996.

 Feeling Inspired?